Email FacebookTwitterMenu burgerClose thin

 Many alternative assets, such as real estate or private placements, are less regulated than public stocks and bonds.
 This can make them more vulnerable to fraud, mismanagement or large losses if the investment fails.
 Investors must also be prepared for more complex paperwork and tax reporting requirements than with a standard Roth IRA.

 To help avoid problems later, take the time to research custodians.
-Confirm their regulatory standing, and make sure you understand their fee structure.
+Confirm their regulatory standing, and ensure you understand their fee structure.

 Strong recordkeeping and compliance practices can protect your Roth IRA’s tax-advantaged status.
 Documenting all transactions, consulting with a tax professional and seeking legal advice for complex deals can reduce these risks.